 - Total Body Mobility and Stability: Front squats require significant mobility and stability in the hips, knees, ankles, and shoulder—something everyone in today’s “sit-in the office, go home and play XBOX” society needs.
 Increased mobility requirements and maintaining position under load will pour concrete over the greater movement foundation.

 - Total Body Strength Gains: Regardless of your goal improved strength will increase your success.
 Building strong quads, a strong, resilient anterior core, glutes, and explosive hip extension will improve all other training qualities in the gym.

 - Increased Muscle Mass: Squats are widely considered the “king of hypertrophy”.
 They’re a vital piece in mass building due to hormonal adaptations from progressive overload and total body training stimulus.
-Anecdotal evidence from Olympic weightlifters, bodybuilders, and personal experience makes one thing perfectly clear—Front squats build massive quads and a thick upper back.
+Anecdotal evidence from Olympic weightlifters, bodybuilders, and personal experience make one thing perfectly clear—Front squats build massive quads and a thick upper back.

 With all of these kick-ass benefits, it’s a no-brainer that front squats deserve your attention.

-Front squats and back-squats are quite similar: They require total body strength, stability, and power through hip and knee extension and flexion, dorsiflexion of the ankles, and a rigid core to resist flexion and folding like a napkin under the bar.
-Despite these similarities there are significant differences; most notably, anterior bar position during the front squat.
+Front squats and back squats are quite similar: They require total body strength, stability, and power through hip and knee extension and flexion, dorsiflexion of the ankles, and a rigid core to resist flexion and folding like a napkin under the bar.
+Despite these similarities, there are significant differences; most notably, anterior bar position during the front squat.